 The New Year has brought a renewed focus on healthy eating.
 I noticed that by the end of the holidays we had slipped into some really bad habits.
 So, with a new resolve to kick those bad habits to the curb, I’ve decided that we need to eat more fish.
 That’s not a hard sell to my family because we absolutely love fish and try to incorporate it into our meals whenever possible.

 I am mindful of the fish I buy.
 I care about its origins and sustainability.
 Certain fish species are being overfished, and their numbers are dwindling.
 That matters to me.
 A few weeks ago I was introduced to a new farm-raised, sustainable option – Barramundi.
 It’s a buttery, mild white fish farmed in Southeast Pacific waters using Smart Aquaculture methods.
-I was pleased to find frozen Barramundi fillets at my favorite store, Trader Joe’s.
-(As if I couldn’t love TJ’s any more!)
+I was pleased to find frozen Barramundi fillets at the store nearby where I live.

 - For pan-seared barramundi: